itenfay/DYFStore/README.md

 }()
 ```

-&emsp; The receipt verifier delegates receipt verification, enabling you to provide your own implementation using the `DYFStoreReceiptVerifierDelegate` protocol:
+The receipt verifier delegates receipt verification, enabling you to provide your own implementation using the `DYFStoreReceiptVerifierDelegate` protocol:

 ```
 @objc func verifyReceiptDidFinish(_ verifier: DYFStoreReceiptVerifier, didReceiveData data: [String : Any])